 Your digital marketing channels can all be automated to an extent.
-Tracking data is a major component of marketing automation.
-From your social media posts to your email campaigns, you can find leads and engage with them on a personal level without having to do anything manually.
+Tracking data is a significant component of marketing automation.
+From your social media posts to your email campaigns, you can find leads and engage with them without doing anything manually.

 Through marketing automation, you can track users visiting certain web pages and put your advertising in front of them in other places like Facebook or banner ads on other websites.
-In B2B contexts, your lead magnets will draw in leads with useful offerings like white papers, e-books, or coupons.
-For most businesses, the ultimate goal is to build lists and boost email marketing campaigns.
+In B2B contexts, your lead magnets will draw in leads with valuable offerings like white papers, e-books, or coupons.
+The ultimate goal is to build lists and boost email marketing campaigns for most businesses.

 This is where there’s an overlap between marketing and sales automation.
-In the early stages where you build interest in your services, you can start to pick out which leads might buy.
-With more of the busy work being taken care of to queue up leads, you have the opportunity to research prospects and make contact quickly to start the sales conversation.
+In the early stages, where you build interest in your services, you can start to pick out which leads might buy.
+Then, with more of the busy work being taken care of to queue up leads, you have the opportunity to research prospects and make contact quickly to start the sales conversation.

 How Sales Automation Tools Work in the Sales Funnel

-To that end, you can use sales automation at several steps of the sales process.
+To that end, you can use sales automation at several sales process steps.

 Building better sales and operations systems are the most cost-effective paths to growth.
-When we talk about our Clone the Owner™ concept, we emphasize putting strategies in place that you can sustain and depend on to deliver results.
-A major component of this is sales automation.
+So when we talk about our Clone the Owner™ concept, we emphasize putting strategies in place that you can sustain and depend on to deliver results.
+Of course, a significant component of this is sales automation.

-Through the right mix of sales automation tools, you create a consistency that you and your ever-evolving team can enjoy.
+You create a consistency that you and your ever-evolving team can enjoy through the right mix of sales automation tools.
 There is less work put into training or brainstorming new ways of finding success.
-You have processes in place that can grow with you and make the demands that come with that growth easier to manage.
+You have processes that can grow with you and make the demands that come with that growth easier to manage.

 Sourcing and Assigning Leads

-Marketing automation takes care of a lot of the heavy lifting when it comes to finding leads.
-Your digital marketing efforts attract consumers with a current and relevant need.
-Marketing automation can get information and organize it, letting you enjoy pre-qualified prospects before you have to lift a finger.
+Marketing automation takes care of a lot of the heavy lifting of finding leads.
+Your digital marketing efforts attract consumers with a current and relevant needs.
+Marketing automation can get information and organize it, letting you enjoy pre-qualified prospects before lifting a finger.

-This may be enough for some businesses, but if you’re proactive, you can take control of lead generation with social networking and lead databases.
+This may be enough for some businesses, but you can take control of lead generation with social networking and lead databases if you’re proactive.

 LinkedIn is a great place to find industry connections who can connect you with leads.
-If you’re assembling a sales team, you can encourage your people to own a portion of your lead generation activity.
+For example, if you’re assembling a sales team, you can encourage your people to own a portion of your lead generation activity.

 Tools like Sales Navigator let you filter prospects with different criteria like regions or job titles.
 You can also use lead databases that contain a treasure trove of company data to search through.
 Some services let you follow leads as they take action, so you can jump on openings right when they pop up.

 As a manager of a growing company, you may consider assembling a sales team.
-You can save time on assigning leads by having software do it for you.
-Rotation tools help you automatically divvy up leads or give certain leads to specific reps based on factors like region or product category.
+You can save time assigning leads by having software do it for you.
+Rotation tools help you automatically divvy up leads or give certain leads to specific reps based on region or product category factors.

 Finding and Storing Lead Information

-The basic job of any CRM system is to hold information in a way that’s uniform and easy to search.
-Obtaining the information can take hours of research, and you can’t always be certain that the information is up to date.
+The primary job of any CRM system is to hold information in a way that’s uniform and easy to search.
+Unfortunately, obtaining the information can take hours of research, and you can’t always be sure that the information is up to date.

 You can automate lead enrichment to save time and better understand your leads.
 Enrichment tools look through company data and fill out lead information.
-You get more insight to help with discovery calls and more accurate information.
+As a result, you get more insight to help with discovery calls and more accurate information.

 By searching data on the company profile, these tools can also qualify leads and see whether they’re a good match for your company.

-Storing the information in a central location makes customer communication more consistent and more professional.
-It makes it easier to hold yourself and your sales reps accountable while ensuring the customer gets the best service.
+Storing the information in a central location makes customer communication more consistent and professional.
+In addition, it makes it easier to hold yourself and your sales reps accountable while ensuring the customer gets the best service.

 You can look at your sales teams’ leads and follow up on deals.
 It also lets the salesperson get help from their teammates.

-If a client follows up with a team member who is out of the office, you can access their CRM and review all of the customer notes.
+If a client follows up with a team member out of the office, you can access their CRM and review all customer notes.
 You can see where the customer sits in the pipeline, what kind of communication they’ve received, and what expectations were set.

 With that information, it’s easier to keep a consistent message and reinforce your salesperson’s integrity.
-At the same time, it makes your business look more responsive and keeps the prospect moving through the pipeline.
+But, at the same time, it makes your business look more responsive and keeps the prospect moving through the pipeline.

-Keeping updated notes is essential when you’re managing several deals at different points in the sales cycle.
-As important as it is to stay organized and on task, it can be tedious inputting all of your notes every time you talk with the customer or they follow up.
+Keeping updated notes is essential when managing several deals at different points in the sales cycle.
+However, as important as it is to stay organized and on task, it can be tedious to input all of your notes every time you talk with the customer or follow up.

 Automatic logging tools can pull information from your interactions with leads and input all of it into your CRM for you.
 Many CRMs have this built-in, but there are also native tools that can work alongside your CRM.

 These tools also let you track the customer’s activity that doesn’t involve communication.
-If they click an email link, for example, that action can be logged.
+For example, if they click an email link, that action can be logged.

 Auto-logging clicks and other actions mean you don’t miss anything significant.
-When they’re synced with segmentation tools, you can be certain that they’ll get the most appropriate email follow-up.
+When they’re synced with segmentation tools, you can be sure that they’ll get the most appropriate email follow-up.

 Scheduling Meetings and Calls

 Setting up a meeting time can feel like a negotiation sometimes.
-If you’re waiting on emails or phone calls, it can steal time from more important sales tasks you could be doing.
+If you’re waiting on emails or phone calls, it can steal time from more essential sales tasks you could be doing.

-Meeting and call scheduling is sometimes a free service with CRMs, but there are plenty of online services that can also help.
-Rather than ask your prospect for a good time and then figure out your schedules through several emails, you can send them a calendar and have them pick.
-It will automatically update your calendar so you have a reminder and you can be sure that there won’t be any conflict.
+Meeting and call scheduling is sometimes a free service with CRMs, but plenty of online services can also help.
+For example, rather than ask your prospect for a good time and then figure out your schedules through several emails, you can send them a calendar and have them pick.
+It will automatically update your calendar, so you have a reminder, and you can be sure that there won’t be any conflict.

 If you’re a B2B company, you can keep your phone lines clear by making this part of your contact page on your website.
-When somebody clicks on a CTA in an email, they can book a call, add notes, and not have to wait or jump through hoops to get the right person on the phone.
+Then, when somebody clicks on a CTA in an email, they can book a call, add notes, and not wait or jump through hoops to get the right person on the phone.

-Every lead source and customer action gives you a chance to split leads into different lists.
-Depending on how they enter your CRM, how they seek information, and what their company data says, automated tools can score leads and divide them into groups.
+Every lead source and customer action allows you to split leads into different lists.
+Automated tools can score leads and divide them into groups depending on how they enter your CRM, how they seek information, and what their company data says.
 It takes the labor out of sorting qualified leads and leads that need to go into a nurture campaign.

-This is the major benefit of sales automation — being able to manage customers in bulk while still providing a personalized experience for each one.
+This is the major benefit of sales automation — managing customers in bulk while still providing a personalized experience for each one.
 With all-inclusive tools like Keap, you can do both in a single, easy-to-use platform.

 Personalization happens a lot in marketing automation.
-When it’s your birthday, you might get a birthday message with a special discount.
+For example, you might get a birthday message with a special discount when it’s your birthday.
 Even something as simple as mentioning you by name adds a personal touch that helps marketers significantly increase their transactions.

 Marketing and sales automation let you define different criteria for sorting and scheduling email blasts.
 For example, you may send more emails to leads that downloaded white papers or attended an event.

-With smarter tools, you can change your subject lines, CTAs, and body text.
+You can change your subject lines, CTAs, and body text with more innovative tools.
 Let’s say you have two lists of leads that were automatically filled based on an action, like clicking a link in an email.
-Some clicked the link and went to a piece of content while others opened the email but left without clicking.
+Some clicked the link and went to a piece of content, while others opened the email but left without clicking.

 All of this can be set up at one time.
-You can set up your campaigns for automation, write your emails, and set your schedules for a few months without having to stay on top of them the whole time.
+You can set up your campaigns for automation, write your emails, and set your schedules for a few months without staying on top of them the whole time.

-With email templates, you can make your work even easier.
+With email templates, you can make your work even more accessible.
 You can create them yourself with Google tools or take advantage of a sea of email templates that you can buy online.